blackcub3s/replicacalculadora/README.md

 For each button of this virtual device, there is a diferent `<div></div>` tag.
 This makes it possible to give each element atributes such as *id*, *class* and *onclick*, to call functions.
 Mainly I've used *id* and *onclick* HTML attributes in order to make the calculator work with javascript as we interact with the buttons.
 Class atributes have only been used to give color properties to the calculator.

-The most important built-in javascript method I used has probably been `document.getElementById();`.
-In order to have access to HTML elements (the buttons from the calculator) as variables.
+The most important built-in javascript method I used has probably been `document.getElementById();`, in order to have access to HTML elements (the buttons from the calculator) as variables.
 Then, I used two attributes of these elements:

 * one is the attribute `value`, to access the HTML value attribute of those buttons (numbers, decimla point, and operation values in HTML).
 * The second one is the attribute `innerHTML`, which would allow a tag such as a `<div><\div>` element to change, for example, to write text on the claculator screen.

 For example, to get the value from within an HTML element -such as a number button or decimal point as is the example here- *into javascript* I would do as follows: